 If you have room for even one chair or bench, add some softness with fabric.
 A throw, pillows or a seat cushion…or a combination of any of the three.
 These brown plaid throws were my new addition last year on the back porch.
 This year they have moved to the front.
 The colors of Autumn are, in my opinion, stunning.
 Include them in your fabric.
 Browns, golds, oranges, deep reds.

 Next on the list is definitely pumpkins.
 A Fall porch would not be complete without at least one pumpkin.
 I have a few small real ones and a few Funkins.
 When it gets closer to Halloween, I’ll put the Funkins away and replace them with the real thing.

 That’s basically how I do it with every season.
 Sometimes it takes a bit of planning and other times I just wing it.
 For this fall porch, I did plan the new tubs but everything else I already had.
 Once everything was gathered, it only took me about 30 minutes to put it all together.
 As always, my little helper was at my side.

 I don’t know if it’s a good thing or not, but since her attack, we have become almost inseparable.
 I guess it’s a natural thing so I’m trying not to dwell on it or worry about it.
 As some would say, it is what it is.

 I’ve put together as many sources as I could for things used on my porch.
 If there isn’t a source listed, it’s either vintage or no longer available.
 I’ll see you in a few days for my Fall Home Tour.
 I’m joining an amazing group of DIY/Decor bloggers so be prepared for tons of inspiration.
 Enjoy your day!

-or to eBay where I am a content creator.
+*Affiliate links included.
 Click HERE for my complete disclosure statement.